dojo/docs/dojo/place.rst

 Place by numbers
 ----------------

-If ``pos`` is a number, the node will be placed as a child of the reference node with this number.
-For example, if 3 is specified, the node will be placed as the 3rd child assuming that the reference node has at least three existing children.
-If the number is more than number of children, the node will be appended to the reference node.
-If the number is less than 0, the node will be placed as the first child of the reference node.
+If ``pos`` is a number, the node will be placed as a child of the reference node with this number (counting from 0).
+For example, if 3 is specified, the node will be placed as the 3rd child (0, 1, 2, and 3 will be our node) assuming that the reference node has at least three existing children.
+If the number is more than number of children, the node will be appended to the reference node making it the last child.
+If the number is less than 0, the node will be placed at position 0 making it the first child of the reference node.

 .. cv-compound::